Cheers season 6

-The sixth season of Cheers is an American television situation comedy set in a Boston bar called "Cheers".
-It originally aired on NBC in the United States between September 24, 1987 and May 7, 1988.
+The sixth season of the American television sitcom Cheers aired on NBC from September 24, 1987 to May 7, 1988.
 The show was created by director James Burrows and writers Glen and Les Charles under their production company Charles Burrows Charles Productions, in association with Paramount Television.
 This season features the debut of Kirstie Alley as Rebecca Howe.

 Background

 Cheers survived low ratings in the first season and changes to the Thursday evening schedule of NBC's primetime block Must See TV, and retained its regular Thursday 9:00 pm Eastern / 8:00 pm Central slot.
 In its original broadcast run, 1987–88, Cheers was scheduled with The Cosby Show, A Different World, Night Court, and hour-long drama L.A.
 Law.
 An hour-long crime drama Hill Street Blues was moved from Thursdays to Tuesdays in 1986 and ended in 1987 after its seven-year run.
 The sitcom Family Ties moved from Thursday to Sundays in 1987–88.